Looking to up the design quotient on your Jira service desk? Here's how to do it with Refined.

 Apply a theme:

 Choose from a host of built-in themes or apply your own custom theme.
 Most of our users do the latter, matching their JSM sites to their brand identity with colors and imagery.
 You can apply themes site-wide or to individual categories or projects.
-Learn how to use the Theme Editor for server/DC and cloud.
+Learn how to use the Theme Editor:

 Add your logo: